Benzodiazepine: Withdrawal symptoms and management

-Discontinuation of benzodiazepines or abrupt reduction of the dose, even after a relatively short course of treatment (two to four weeks), may result in two groups of symptoms—rebound and withdrawal.
-Rebound symptoms are the return of the symptoms for which the patient was treated but worse than before.
+Discontinuation of benzodiazepines or abrupt reduction of the dose, even after a relatively short course of treatment (two to four weeks), may result in two groups of symptoms: rebound and withdrawal.
+Rebound symptoms are the return of the symptoms for which the patient was treated, but worse than before.
 Withdrawal symptoms are the new symptoms that occur when the benzodiazepine is stopped.
 They are the main sign of physical dependence.

+The American Society of Addiction Medicine (ASAM), in collaboration with ten other American medical associations, issued a joint statement regarding benzodiazepine tapering in June 2025.
+They recommend that, for most patients dependent on benzodiazepines, the initial pace of the taper should generally include dose reductions of 5 to 10% every 2–4 weeks.
+The taper should not exceed 25% every two weeks.
+They emphasized that a taper that is too rapid can be dangerous and potentially life-threatening.

 The most frequent symptoms of withdrawal from benzodiazepines are insomnia, gastric problems, tremors, agitation, fearfulness, and muscle spasms.
 The less frequent effects are irritability, sweating, depersonalization, derealization, hypersensitivity to stimuli, depression, suicidal behavior, psychosis, seizures, and delirium tremens.
 Severe symptoms usually occur as a result of abrupt or over-rapid withdrawal.
 Abrupt withdrawal can be dangerous and lead to excitotoxicity, causing damage and even death to nerve cells as a result of excessive levels of the excitatory neurotransmitter glutamate.
 Increased glutamatergic activity is thought to be part of a compensatory mechanism to chronic GABAergic inhibition from benzodiazepines.
 Therefore, a gradual reduction regimen is recommended.

 Symptoms may also occur during a gradual dosage reduction, but are typically less severe and may persist as part of a protracted withdrawal syndrome for months after cessation of benzodiazepines.
-Approximately 10% of patients experience a notable protracted withdrawal syndrome, which can persist for many months or in some cases a year or longer.
-Protracted symptoms tend to resemble those seen during the first couple of months of withdrawal but usually are of a sub-acute level of severity.
+Approximately ten percent of patients experience a notable protracted withdrawal syndrome, which can persist for many months or in some cases a year or longer.
+Protracted symptoms tend to resemble those seen during the first couple of months of withdrawal, but usually are of a sub-acute level of severity.
 Such symptoms do gradually lessen over time, eventually disappearing altogether.